broadinstitute/gatk/scripts/variantstore/docs/aou/vds/delivery/Delivering a VDS.md

 in the previous step.
 For reference [this](https://precisionmedicineinitiative.atlassian.net/browse/PD-8286) was the ticket used for this purpose for the Delta callset.
-For Echo and other future callsets it would be necessary to do at least the second bullet point in this ticket add the `Storage Object Power User` permission for the `project-<project number>@storage-transfer-service.iam.gserviceaccount.com` STS service account.
+For Echo and other future callsets it would be necessary to do at least the second bullet point in this ticket to add the `Storage Object Power User` permission for the `project-<project number>@storage-transfer-service.iam.gserviceaccount.com` STS service account.

 ### Grant STS service account permissions on source bucket